Morocco earthquake

 Disclaimer

-The information on this website has been collected from various organizations and volunteers involved.
+The information on this website has been collected from various concerned organizations and volunteers.
 We strive to provide accurate and useful data, but we cannot guarantee the accuracy, completeness or reliability of this information.

 Please note that information about natural disasters and emergencies can change quickly.
-It is important to follow the guidelines of local authorities and official bodies in the event of an emergency.
+It is important to follow the guidelines of local authorities and official agencies in the event of an emergency.

 UPDATE: Moroccan community in the Netherlands plans relief efforts for affected areas: "Everyone wants to contribute"